Peabody Energy Corporation (BTU) Shares Up Despite Recent Market Volatility

 B. Riley Securities gave a rating of “Buy” to BTU, setting the target price at $22 in the report published on October 04th of the previous year.

-Volatility was left at 4.19%, however, over the last 30 days, the volatility rate increased by 4.72%, as shares sank -7.47% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -11.09% lower at present.
+Volatility was left at 4.41%, however, over the last 30 days, the volatility rate increased by 4.14%.
+Over the last 50 days, in opposition, the stock is trading -6.47% lower at present.

 Insider Trading